RustLab is an all-round conference on Rust programming which began in 2019. It is organized by Develer, a software house based in Florence, Italy.

 - 3 hours training sessions

-If your proposal is about a talk, we require the speaker to have a proper audio and video equipment suitable to pre-record the talk that will be streamed during the conference.
-Besides, we require the speaker to have a network connection suitable for the live Q&A session at the end of the streamed talk.
+For remote speakers, we require having proper audio and video equipment suitable to pre-record the talk that will be streamed during the conference.
+We also require the speaker to have a network connection suitable for the live Q&A session at the end of the streamed talk.
 If this can be a problem, please contact us to have more information.